MuhDila/SuitMediaTest/README.md

 - An empty state is prepared if no data is available.
 - Clicking on a user item updates the selected user's name on the Second Screen without navigating to a new screen.

-## Installation

-To run SuitMediaTest on your local environment, follow these steps:

-1. Clone this repository: `git clone https://github.com/MuhDila/SuitMediaTest.git`
-2. Open the project in Android Studio.
-3. Build and run the app on your device or emulator.

 ## Technologies Used

 - Kotlin